• Skip to primary navigation

 beurre manié added to beef daube

 If you want to add some side dishes to this beef daube recipe, here are some of my favorites.
-These are the sides I like to serve with my slow cooker beef bourguignon and my vegetable cassoulet and they will go really well with this beef stew recipe too.

 • Spinach salad.
 This fresh spinach salad really helps lighten up this rich stew and makes the perfect side.

-• Radicchio and argula salad.
+• Radicchio salad.

-• Yukon gold mashed potatoes.
+• easy mashed potatoes.

 • Egg Noddles.

-• Fresh French baguette.
+• Fresh French baguette, biscuits, cheese scones.

 French beef stew recipe